 - What makes a wine dry, medium or sweet?

 - Wine is made when the natural sugars in the grapes turn into alcohol.
 The greater the amount of sugar which converts into alcohol, the dryer the wine will be.
 If the fermentation of the grapes is stopped (either naturally or by intervention) there will be greater sugar left in the wine and so the wine will be sweeter.
 Many so-called dessert wines are produced by either stopping the fermentation or adding base alcohol to the wine as it ferments.

 - Why is rosé wine pink?

-- Most rosé wine is produced from red wine grapes, where the grape skins have been left in contact with the juice of the wine for a short time during the fermentation.
+- Most rosé wine is produced from red wine grapes, where the grape skins have been left in contact (i.e. maceration) with the juice of the wine for a short time during the fermentation.
 The longer the grape skins are left in the juice, the deeper the resulting colour will be.
-Some rosé Champagnes and sparkling wines are made by adding still red wine to the sparkling white wine; this is almost never done to produce still rosé.
+Some rosé Champagnes and sparkling wines are made by adding still red wine to the base white wine prior to the second fermentation; this is almost never done to produce still rosé.

 - Where do the spicy flavours of some wines come from?